skippyr/becho/README.md

     ```bash
     make uninstall
     ```

 ### Docker Installation

-There is a Docker image in this repository that you can use to test `becho`.
+There is a Docker image in this repository that comes with `becho` pre-installed.
+You can use it to test it.

-## What features it has?
-`becho` can:
-  + change the foreground and background color of a text and apply dim colors.
-  + place a separator between the arguments received, useful when print elements of shell script array.
-  + apply bold, italic, underline and crossed out text.
-  + change the case of your text to a variety of cases, useful when printing titles and names.
-  + escape new line (\n), tab (\t) and escape (\e, \x1b and \033) characters.
-  + repeat the output.
-  + adjust left indentation, that can even contains colored symbol.
-  + control width and wrap text properly even with color sequences.
-  + ignore empty text fragments even with color sequences.

-## Testings

-You can test `becho`'s capabilities by using it, after it has been instaled, by running the example scripts at `scripts/examples`.

 ## More Information